HaydenDekker/finance-cash-flow/README.md

 -  (complete) If no forecast group is assigned, use method variable for entire category group and assign the category as the group name.
 This ensures forcasts will still be relevant by group.
 -  (complete) Collect all like forecast groups and sum by month before calculating a forecast. (i.e may have Phone group and two phones each month, 1 $60 and other $80, equaling $140 for that group per month for the forecast)
 -  (complete) If forecast group is assigned, use method provided.
 - show annual/multi-month expense's monthly allocation in actual expenses, i.e an annual rego payment, divide by number of months based on the forecast method... understand that last months net didn't factor in x,y,z annualised payments.
+Amortized payments.
+Each category should include the amortized value by taking the total monthly expense, - any annual expense + the amortised expense.
+This shows the total known/required expense for the month.
+- A second category value should show the total annual monthly expense component for the month.
+This way you can see a big payment occurred, but know it was accounted for in the amortised value.
+- the total expense for the month should exclude amortised components.
+- the amortised expense for the month should include the annual offset and amortised component against the total expense.
+- the netflow is the income - the total expense - the amortized expense.

 Test for UI review
 - (completed) show list of categorised transactions for a given month when clicking the grid cell on the budgeter view.